thomasteplick/audioCNN/README.md

 a downsample operation.
 The downsample operation reduces the Feature Map width and height by a factor of two.
 The last hidden layer is flattened and fully connected to the output layer.
 The hidden layer Feature Maps depths and sizes are as follows:
-32@32x32 (32*8 weights).
+30@15x15 (after 2x downsample).
 Each filter in the Feature Maps has a bias input of 1 and weight.
 The output layer also has a bias input of 1 and weight.
 The output layer is 4@1X1.
 This architecture can classify 2^4 = 16 images.
-The flattened fully-connected layer between the last hidden layer and the output layer is 32*16*16 + 1 = 8193 neurons.
+The flattened fully-connected layer between the last hidden layer and the output layer is 30*15*15 + 1 = 6751 neurons.
 These are fully connected to the output layer consisting of the four neurons.
-This will require 4*8193 weights.
+This will require 4*6751 weights.
 </p>

 <b>Audio Recognition Learning Curve, MSE vs Epoch, One Hidden Layer, 30 feature maps, 30x30 neurons average downsampled 2x, flattened output layer